ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lab/lab01.md

 ```

-def drawTriangle(t, base, height, penColor, fillColor):
+def drawTriangle(t, side, penColor, fillColor):
     """
-    draw a triangle using turtle t, with a given base, height, penColor and fillColor,
+    draw a equilateral triangle using turtle t, with a given side, penColor and fillColor,
     with the current location of the turtle being the
     lower left corner.
 The base of the triangle should be at 0 degrees with respect to the x-axis.
     Do not assume anything about the initial orientation of the turtle.